KingChampion36/algotech/docs/blog/posts/confluent-platform-basics.md

 description: >
   Getting Started With Confluent Platform
 categories:
-  - General
+  - Kafka
 ---

 # Getting Started With Confluent Platform

 Confluent Platform is a full-scale streaming platform that enables you to easily access, store, and manage data as continuous, real-time streams.

-Check out the official documentation of confluent [here](https://docs.confluent.io/platform/current/platform.html).
+Check out the official documentation of confluent [here](https://docs.confluent.io/platform/current/platform.html){target="_blank"}.

 <!-- more -->

 ## Download Confluent Platform in your local

-Download confluent platform from confluent's official website [here](https://www.confluent.io/get-started/?product=self-managed)
+Download confluent platform from confluent's official website [here](https://www.confluent.io/get-started/?product=self-managed){target="_blank"}.

 ## Go to the directory where Confluent Platform is downloaded